babel-utils/babel-plugin-tester/README.md

 [Jasmine][7], [`node:test`][8], and any other framework that defines standard `describe` and `it` globals with async support.

+This package is tested on both Windows and nix (Ubuntu) environments.

 <!-- remark-ignore-start -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->